Petra Mathers

-Petra Mathers (born 1945) is a German-born American writer and illustrator of children's picture books.
+Petra Mathers (née Tollens; March 25, 1945 – February 6, 2024) was a German-born American writer and illustrator of children's picture books.

 Life and work

-Petra Mathers was born in the Black Forest in Germany at the end of the second World War.
+Petra Mathers was born in Todtmoos, Waldshut in the Black Forest in Germany on March 25, 1945, at the end of the second World War.
 Instead of University, she opted for a three year apprenticeship in the book business.
 "Wanting to see the world", she and her husband came to the United States and settled in Portland, Oregon.
 Working first as a waitress, then in a children's bookstore, she started painting by making pictures for her son's room.
 In time she showed in galleries in Oregon and Washington.
 In 1983, she got her first job illustrating a children's book for Harper & Row, and in 1985 she wrote and illustrated the first book of her own.
 She has illustrated over 40 books, 12 of which she also wrote.

-She lives in Astoria, Oregon.
+Mathers lived in Astoria, Oregon with her husband, author and photographer Michael Mathers, who she married in 1980.
+Petra and Michael died by suicide at their home on February 6, 2024.
+She was 78.

 Style

-Mathers is a self-taught artist and has a very distinct artistic style.
+Mathers was a self-taught artist and has a very distinct artistic style.
 Critic H. Nichols B. Clark describes her formal aesthetic, explaining that Mathers "[creates] simplified forms that comprise flat shapes.
 She assembles a carefully articulated formal arrangement whose visual dynamics are as integral to the production as the pictorial narrative."
 Linnea Hendricks explains that Mathers' picturebooks "combine a flat, naive, folklike style with wit and a strong sense of design" and are "praised for their freshness, originality, subtlety, and genuine feeling."